wn-doolittle/caliper-spec/guides/implementation-guide.md

 [Link to full Metric Profile docs](#profiles)

 TODO: Profiles are so amazing!
 Here's why: TODO
+TODO: How to use profile documents

+TODO: Table with all profiles and links to their documentations and their certification requirements in the certification guide

+###

 A great way to think of a Metric Profile is by the questions it can help answer.
 For example the Reading Profile could help Instructors and researchers answer questions such as: